 That’s why the team at Bark has put together our top phones for children based on three main factors: affordability, quality, and functionality.
 Generally, we advise families to choose Android phones because they’re easier to monitor with Bark.
 We also discuss how to enable parental controls once they’re activated, so you can help them stay safe both online and in real life

 1. Bark Phone

 The Bark Phone is an absolute game-changer when it comes to online safety.
-It’s a Samsung A series that comes with Bark built in, as well as robust parental controls like GPS-powered location tracking, app management, call blocking, texts that can't be deleted without permission, and more.
+It’s a Samsung A series that comes with Bark built-in, as well as robust parental controls like GPS-powered location tracking, app management, call blocking, texts that can't be deleted without permission, and more.
 Bark also can’t be deleted, and the parental controls are completely customizable so it grows with your child.
 The best part?
 It has a sleek and modern design, so teens and tweens will be excited to use it.
 Check out how exactly the Bark Phone stacks up against other popular options here.
-The Bark Phone starts at $49/month with a 30-day, money-back guarantee.
+The Bark Phone starts at $39/month and you can cancel at any time.
 Order yours today!